Putting together a baby registry? Don’t forget these most forgotten baby registry items that you’ll definitely want once baby arrives.

 It’s also a great travel item and one of my recommended baby travel essentials to help you be arms free at the airport.

 (And a tip — if baby doesn’t like the carrier at first, just keep trying.
-It took a while for us to get used to them, but given some time most babies love being carried.)
+It took a while for me to get used to them, but given some time most babies love being carried.)

 Stroller Cover